Michael Winner: Interests and hobbies

 Winner was an art collector, and a connoisseur of British illustration.
 Winner's art collection includes works by Jan Micker, William James, Edmund Dulac, E. H. Shepard, Arthur Rackham, Kay Nielsen and Beatrix Potter.
 His collection once included almost 200 signed colour-washed illustrations by Donald McGill.

-Winner spent his free time gardening ('my garden is floodlit, so I quite often garden after midnight') or with a string of girlfriends, notably the actress Jenny Seagrove.
-He claimed that his life had not altered in the past 40 years: 'I do essentially the same things I did as an 18-year-old,' he said.
-'I go on dates, I make films, I write.
-Nothing has really changed.'
+Winner spent his free time gardening ("my garden is floodlit, so I quite often garden after midnight") or with a string of girlfriends, notably the actress Jenny Seagrove.
+He claimed that his life had not altered in the past 40 years: "I do essentially the same things I did as an 18-year-old," he said.
+"I go on dates, I make films, I write.
+Nothing has really changed."

 Death

-In an interview with The Times in October 2012, Winner said liver specialists had told him that he had between 18 months and two years to live.
+In an interview with The Times in October 2012, Winner said liver specialists had told him that he had between eighteen months and two years to live.
 He said he had researched assisted suicide offered at the Dignitas clinic in Switzerland, but found the bureaucracy of the process off-putting.
-Winner died at his home, Woodland House in Holland Park, on 21 January 2013, aged 77.
+Winner died at his home, Woodland House in Holland Park, on 21 January 2013, aged 77, from liver disease.
 Winner was buried following a traditional Jewish funeral at Willesden Jewish Cemetery.

 Posthumous controversies

+Several stunt men allege Winner was an abusive and dangerous director on film sets to his crew.

+In one instance, on the production of Death Wish 3, Rocky Taylor alleges Winner created a dangerous and deceptive work environment that led to him being severely injured during a stunt.
+The moment called for Taylor to jump off a building and across a controlled blaze and into an arranged set of boxes.
+However, Taylor says Winner turned up the height of the flames while cameras rolled without consulting him.
+Taylor completed the stunt but missed the boxes by "about a foot," breaking his pelvis, back and receiving some burns.
+Taylor says Winner visited him in hospital with several newspaper photographers in tow, laid next to Taylor and whispered in his ear "don't think you can sue me, Rocky, because you can't get away with it."
+Taylor says the injury affected his career and "ruined my life."
+He recreated and performed the stunt successfully 26 years later in 2011.

+Sexual misconduct allegations

+In 2007, actress Helen Mirren alleged that she was sexually harassed by Winner in a casting session in 1964, which Winner denied.

 Following the allegations made against Harvey Weinstein in October 2017, Winner was accused by three women, Debbie Arnold, Cindy Marshall-Day and an unidentified woman, of demanding they expose their breasts to him – in Arnold's case during an audition at his home.
 The two named women refused.
 Actress Marina Sirtis, who was directed by Winner in The Wicked Lady and Death Wish 3, has implied she was mistreated by Winner, as reported by The Stage in 2019: